hneth/riskyr/README.md

 ![](inst/pix/README-ex1_curve-1.png)

 #### Planes

+When parameter values systematically depend on two other parameters, we can plot this as a plane in a 3D cube.
+The following graph plots the `PPV` as a function of the sensitivity (`sens`) and specificity (`spec`) of our test for a given prevalence (`prev`):

 ``` r
 plot(hustosis, plot.type = "plane", theta = -60)  # plot plane (as a function of sens x spec):